Code-Institute-Submissions/houseplant-heroes/README.md

 7. [imagesLoaded](https://imagesloaded.desandro.com/)

-   - Images loaded was used in conjuction with in conjunction with the masonry grid to stop unloaded images from overlapping [see here](https://masonry.desandro.com/layout.html#imagesloaded) for details
+   - Images loaded was used in conjunction with the masonry grid to stop unloaded images from overlapping [see here](https://masonry.desandro.com/layout.html#imagesloaded) for details

 8. [Jinja](http://jinja.pocoo.org/docs/2.10/)